 It was not so long ago that conversations about the value of diversity and how to achieve it were uncommon in chiropractic and other healthcare professions.
 But things are changing thanks to ACA members such as Nakiesha Pearson, DC, ND, vice chair of the ACA Committee on Equity, Diversity and Inclusion (EDI).
 ACA Blogs caught up with Dr. Pearson to learn what drives this dedicated advocate to “do the work” to promote diversity and challenge disparities in health care.

 Many students in chiropractic colleges across the nation find the field of sports chiropractic alluring but are often unsure or unaware of steps they can take to set themselves up for success in the profession.
-While there are countless routes to take to establish yourself within this profession, here are four key guidelines that can help put you on the right path toward a future specializing with athletes.
+While there are countless routes to take to establish yourself within this specialty, here are four key guidelines that can help put you on the right path toward a future working with athletes.